 What’s the one chore you hate doing around your home?

 When I saw how much fabric softener cost, my jaw dropped.
-It had been a long time since I’d purchased fabric softener without having a coupon to justify the purchase.
+It had been a long time since I’d purchased a fabric softener without having a coupon to justify the purchase.

-Instead, I laughed to myself and turned the corner to buy the ingredients to make DIY fabric softener.
+Instead, I laughed to myself and turned the corner to buy the ingredients to make a DIY fabric softener.
 Interested in saving money while doing laundry?

 - 3 cups hot water